Smiti02/Semester-3/README.md

 This is a collection of all the resources for the courses that me and my friends studied in our first semester of the second year, i.e., the Autumn Semester of 2024

+> [!CAUTION]
+> This repository contains educational material for personal and academic use **only**.
+The textbooks included are intended for study and review purposes **only**.
+Users are responsible for ensuring that their use of this content complies with applicable copyright laws.
+>
+> If you own the copyright to any material in this repository and believe it should not be available here, please raise an issue, and we will promptly address the   issue.

 ## Upcoming Events

 - **CL205 Quiz 1:** Saturday, 24 August 2024